Careers360 Logo

 Answer:

-The answer is the option (d) Ethidium bromide stained DNA can be seen under exposure to UV light
+The answer is option (d), Ethidium bromide-stained DNA can be seen under exposure to UV light

 Explanation: DNA cannot be seen in visible light, so options a and b are incorrect.
-Staining by ethidium bromide and presence of UV light are necessary to see DNA.
+Staining with ethidium bromide and the presence of UV light are necessary to see DNA.

 Question:5